quanla/bignumber-template/README.md

 bnt(`(a + b) * (c + d)`)({a,b,c,d})
 ```

-Then your wishes has become true.
+Then your wishes has come true.

 # Install